 Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool.
 In addition, critical species habitat was reviewed through the USFWS IPaC and Critical Habitat Portal databases.
-The review identified one federally listed species, the Puerto Rican boa (Chilabothrus inornatus), with the potential to occur within the project area.
+The review identified one federally listed species, Puerto Rican boa (Chilabothrus inornatus) with the potential to occur within the project area.
+The project is located 46,123 feet (9 miles) from the closest designated critical habitat.